 Tell your healthcare professional about all of your medical conditions, including:

-What are the most serious risks of contraception with Xulane?
+What are the most serious risks of taking XULANE?

-Xulane may cause serious side effects, including blood clots, especially if you have other risk factors, such as smoking, obesity, or age greater than 35.
+XULANE may cause serious side effects, including blood clots, especially if you have other risk factors, such as smoking, obesity, or age>35.
 Some examples of blood clots are deep vein thrombosis (legs), pulmonary embolus (lungs), loss of eyesight (eyes), heart attack (heart), and stroke (brain).
 These can cause death or lead to permanent disability.